-After a car accident, you will frequently interact with your insurance company regarding details of your accident, inspections, and repairs.
+After a car accident in Texas, you will frequently interact with your insurance company regarding details of your accident, inspections, and repairs.
 If your vehicle has suffered significant damage, you may also consider discussing your vehicle’s diminished value.
 It is essential to become familiar with the concept and how it works.

 WHAT IS MEANT BY “DIMINISHED VALUE”?

 After a car accident, your vehicle will undoubtedly suffer damages.
 Unfortunately, even after your car is repaired and looks like new, it will never be the same again.
 This will present issues for you in the future, especially when it comes time to resell your vehicle.
 Buyers will look at your vehicle as altered and will likely not want to pay you what the car would typically be worth.
 This is diminished value.

 Diminished value is the difference between what your vehicle was worth pre-accident and what it is worth post-accident.

 HOW DO I FILE A DIMINISHED VALUE CLAIM IN TEXAS?

 Firstly, to qualify for diminished value, you must not be the at-fault party in the accident.
 If you were not at fault, you might be able to file a diminished value claim in Texas.
 For a diminished value claim, you must prove three things:

 Your attorney can help you compile all the necessary information for your diminished value claim.

 TYPES OF DIMINISHED VALUE IN TEXAS